sghosh27/Achieving-a-Neutral-Carbon-Footprint-for-Electrical-Substations/README.md

 4. Enhanced SF6 leak detection: Temperature-compensated pressure sensing enables faster SF6 leak detection, allowing for precise corrective measures.

-The codes are arranged in four sections and align with the flow of the manuscript.
+The data/codes are arranged in four sections and align with the flow of the manuscript.
 The sections are:

 Section 1 Proximal Policy Optimization (PPO) based Concrete Mix Design